jezzkenarv/Proof-of-Change/README.md

-# ProofOfChange Protocol
+# Proof Of Change Protocol

-ProofOfChange is a protocol that enables on-chain verification of environmental state changes through satellite imagery and location proofs.
+Proof Of Change is a protocol that enables on-chain verification of environmental state changes through satellite imagery and location proofs.
 It integrates with Astral Protocol's Logbook for geotagged log entries and location proof generation.

 ## Overview